Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This is worked out by multiplying the total amount of texture units by the core speed of the chip.
-The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This is calculated by multiplying the total number of texture units by the core speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed in a second.

-Pixel Rate: Pixel rate is the most pixels the graphics card can possibly record to its local memory in a second - measured in millions of pixels per second.
-The number is worked out by multiplying the amount of ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate is also dependant on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly write to its local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices